kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-create-workload.md

   </details>
 </div>

-3. Verify if an instance of the HttpBin service or a sample Function was successfully created.
+3. Verify if an instance of the HttpBin service or a sample Function is successfully created.

 <div tabs name="verify">